DatabaseMasters/CrowdFundingWebsite/README.md

 - Show the **commit logs** in the source control repository to prove a contribution from all team members.
 - May include a simple task for each team member
   - The task must be implemented immediately

-### Give Feedback about Your Teammates

-You will be invited to **provide feedback** about all your teammates, their attitude to this project, their technical skills, their team working skills, their contribution to the project, etc.
-The feedback is important part of the project evaluation so **take it seriously** and be honest.